kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 pod had to be unique for every pod in the cluster, easily reaching a limit when the cluster is "big enough" and the UID space runs out.
 However, with idmap mounts the IDs assigned to a pod just needs to be unique within the node (and with 64k ranges we have 64k pods possible in the node, so not really an issue).
-IOW, by using idmap mounts, we changed the IDs limit to be node-scoped instead of cluster-wide/cluster-scoped.
+In other words: by using idmap mounts, we changed the IDs limit to be node-scoped instead of cluster-wide/cluster-scoped.

-There are no known use cases for longer mappings that we know of.
-The 16bit range (0-65535) is what is assumed by all POSIX tools that we are aware of.
-If the need arises, longer mapping can be considered in a future KEP.
+Some use cases for longer mappings include:

+- running a container tool inside a Pod, where that container tool wants to use a UID range.
+- running an application inside a Pod where the application uses UIDs above 65535 by default.

-### Allow runtimes to pick the mapping?
+### Allow runtimes to pick the mapping

 Tim suggested that we might want to allow the container runtimes to choose the mapping and have different runtimes pick different mappings.
 While KEP authors disagree on this, we still need to discuss it and settle on something.
 This was [raised here](https://github.com/kubernetes/enhancements/pull/3065#discussion_r798760382)

-Furthermore, the reasons mentioned by Tim (some nodes having CRIO, some others having containerd, etc.) are handled correctly now.
+Furthermore, the reasons mentioned by Tim Hockin (some nodes having CRIO, some others having containerd, etc.) are handled correctly now.
 Different nodes can use different container runtimes, if a custom range needs to be used by the kubelet, that can be configured per-node.